-• Leveraged Loan Portfolio, which is funded with Bond proceeds,

-- Direct Loan Portfolio, which is funded with federal capitalization grants and required State match along with repayments of principal and interest, and - Proprietary Loan Portfolio, which is funded with State general obligation bond proceeds along with repayments of principal and interest.
+- Leveraged Loan Portfolio, which is funded with 2002 Series 1 Bond and other Bond proceeds, - Direct Loan Portfolio, which is funded with federal capitalization grants and required State match along with repayments of principal and interest, and - Proprietary Loan Portfolio, which is funded with State general obligation bond proceeds along with repayments of principal and interest.

-Repayments from all Leveraged Loans (Loans), but not from Direct Loans or Proprietary Loans, are pledged to the repayment of the Bonds.
+Repayments from Leveraged Loans (Loans), but not from Direct Loans or Proprietary Loans, are pledged to the repayment of the Bonds.